ceejbot/scurry/README.md

 ## TODO

+- The goal of release 0.0.3 is testability & a lot of tests.
 - The RESTful server is an improving mess.
 - Implement key streaming from multiple nodes.
 See notes in endpoints.handleGetBucket().
 - Reconnect on errors.